Standard Operating Procedure · ATLAS Platform

 Multi-Site Medication Adherence Data Collection

-Using the MMAS-8R and PEACS v2.0 instruments on the ATLAS platform
+Using the MAP and PEACS instruments on the ATLAS platform

 Standard Operating Procedure